 For general Apple security documentation, Apple's official security guide covers the global picture.
 For hardware-specific repair information, iFixit's Mac repair guides show component-level detail if you're interested in what's inside your system.

 We back all our security setup and configuration work with up to a 3-year warranty.
-If a setting we recommended causes a problem, we fix it at no cost.
+If a setting we recommended causes a problem, we fix it from R599.

 ---